MarneeDear/hackathon/women-hackathon-2018/intro-to-shell.md

 Now you should be back the command line.

+There are lots of commands in `vi` that you can learn, but I will leave that to you.

 # Review

-Great.
-We have done all of this stuff:
+Can you remember the commands for these tasks?

-* made a directory
+* make a directory
-* created a new file
+* create a new file
-* edited the file
+* edit the file
-* listed files and folders
+* list files and folders

-What are the commands for each of these tasks?
+* autocomplete a file or folder name

 # `cat` and `less` (Display the contents of a folder)

 `vi` is not the only way to see the contents of a file.
-We can use `cat` and `less` to dispaly the contents on the command line.
+We can use `cat` and `less` to display the contents on the command line.

-## cat
+## `cat`

 `cat` will print all of the contents all at one